Mission Santa Inés

-Mission Santa Inés (sometimes spelled Santa Ynez) was a Spanish mission in the present-day city of Solvang, California, and named after St. Agnes of Rome.
+Mission Santa Inés (sometimes spelled Santa Ynez) was a Spanish mission in present-day Solvang, California, United States, and named after St. Agnes of Rome.
 Founded on September 17, 1804, by Father Estévan Tapís of the Franciscan order, the mission site was chosen as a midway point between Mission Santa Barbara and Mission La Purísima Concepción, and was designed to relieve overcrowding at those two missions and to serve the Indians living north of the Coast Range.
 Sunset magazine editors wrote of the Hidden Gem of the Missions: “With its simple, straightforward exterior, Santa Inés fits one’s impression of how a ripe old mission should look.”

 The mission was home to the first learning institution in Alta California and today serves as a museum as well as a parish church of the Archdiocese of Los Angeles.
 It is also designated a National Historic Landmark, noted as one of the best-preserved of the 21 California missions.

 History

-Most of the original church was destroyed on December 21, 1812 in an earthquake centered near Santa Barbara that damaged or destroyed several California missions.
+Most of the original church was destroyed on December 21, 1812, in an earthquake centered near Santa Barbara that damaged or destroyed several California missions.
 The quake also severely damaged other mission buildings, but the complex was not abandoned.
 A new church, constructed with 5 to 6 ft walls and great pine beams brought from nearby Figueroa Mountain, was dedicated on July 4, 1817.

 A water-powered grist mill was built in 1819, about half a mile from the church.

 In 1821, a fulling mill was added, designed by newly arrived American immigrant Joseph John Chapman.
 He oversaw the building of a grist mill for Mission San Gabriel, and he prepared timbers for the construction of the first church in Los Angeles.
 The mill he built near San Gabriel is now a museum.
-Chapman was baptized at San Buenaventura in 1822, and that same year married Guadalupe Ortega of Santa Barbara, with whom he had five children.
+Chapman was baptized at Mission Basilica San Buenaventura in 1822, and that same year married Guadalupe Ortega of Santa Barbara, with whom he had five children.
 In 1824, Chapman bought land in Los Angeles and developed a vineyard, but still continued to perform odd jobs at the missions.

-On February 21, 1824 a soldier beat a young Chumash native.
+On February 21, 1824, a soldier beat a young Chumash native.
 Two separate Chumash accounts, written in the early 1900s, state that around the time the tribesman was beaten a Spanish page overheard Santa Inés priests talking about having the natives of the mission killed the next summer when they arrived.
 The page was found out by the priests after having alerted the natives, and his tongue and feet were cut off before he was burned to death.
 Upon learning of this news, the natives sought the help of the other Santa Barbara Channel Mission natives and a week later the Chumash revolt of 1824 was sparked.
 When the fighting was over, the natives themselves put out the fire that had started at the mission.
 Many of the Indians left to join other tribes in the mountains; only a few Chumash remained at the mission.